 Jo is our Naturehood Community Engagement Officer in Swindon, running wildlife activities and providing advice to help local people make small changes for nature.

-Jo will be hosting drop in sessions at Penhill this autumn.
+Jo will be hosting drop in sessions in Tadpole Garden Village starting in February.
 Come along to discover how easy and fun it is to support your local wildlife, whether you fancy building a bird box or just finding out more about Naturehood!

-Penhill has a rich history of engaging with environmental issues, and was an obvious choice as a location for establishing one of our inaugural Naturehoods.
+There are already some great achievements for wildlife in Tadpole Garden Village thanks to groups like Tadpole Garden Village in Bloom and places like the developing Nature Park.
+It was a clear choice for one of our inaugural Naturehoods.
 By supporting Naturehood, you can help us build something truly impactful – if scaled up and rolled out across the country, this project could be an absolute game-changer for UK wildlife.

 For other Naturehood events check out our Events Page.